Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 pip install opentelemetry-sdk
 ```
 For more information on this, we recommend taking a look at this [document](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/core/azure-core-tracing-opentelemetry/README.md)
 from Azure Core describing how to set it up.
-We have also added a [sample file][telemetry_sync_sample] to show how it can
+We have also added a [sample file][telemetry_sample] to show how it can
 be used with our SDK.
 This works the same way regardless of the Cosmos client you are using.

 ## Next steps